JUNO's Impact on the Neutrino Mass Ordering from Lorentz Invariance Violation: Lorentz Invariance Violation in Neutrino Oscillation

 The factor $-4/3$ appears\footnote{As a rotational invariant coordinate with isotropic conditions was chosen, the factor $-4/3$ appears due to that property of CPT-even coefficients.
 The derivation can be found in \cite{sahoo2022probing}.} because the trace component of $(c_L)$ is not observable in oscillation experiments \cite{barenboim}.
 The key feature of (\ref{eq:H-liv}) is the distinct energy dependence of the two terms: CPT-odd coefficients $a_L$ produce energy-independent shifts to the Hamiltonian, whereas CPT-even coefficients $c_L$ introduce corrections that grow linearly with the neutrino energy.
 As a result, different types of experiments—reactor, solar, atmospheric, and accelerator— are sensitive to different combinations of SME parameters.

+In the isotropic limit considered in this work, the SME coefficients correspond to time-independent modifications of the effective neutrino Hamiltonian in the Sun-centered reference frame.
+Therefore, they do not produce sidereal variations in the event rate.
+Their expected signature in a reactor experiment is instead an energy-dependent modification of the $\bar{\nu}_e$ survival probability, which can translate into subtle changes in the reconstructed prompt-energy spectrum.
+In this analysis, these effects are not identified through a visual excess in the spectrum, but through changes in the $\chi^2$ profiles obtained from the spectral fit.
+The resulting bounds should therefore be interpreted as spectral constraints on isotropic SME coefficients within this framework.

-The sensitivity to Lorentz-violating effects depends not only on the size of the SME coefficients but also on how well an experiment can detect small changes in the oscillation pattern.
-High statistics, excellent energy resolution, and well-controlled systematics are therefore important for probing sub-leading LIV effects.
-Medium-baseline reactor experiments offer a clean environment for such studies.
-In the next section, we introduce the JUNO experiment and describe the features that make it well suited for testing both standard oscillation physics and potential Lorentz-violating effects.
+Since the LIV-induced changes are expected to be small, the sensitivity depends on the precision with which energy-dependent deviations from the standard oscillation pattern can be resolved.
+High statistics, good energy resolution, and controlled systematic uncertainties are therefore important for probing such subleading effects.
+Medium-baseline reactor experiments offer a clean environment for this type of spectral test.
+In the next section, we introduce the JUNO experiment and describe the numerical framework used to quantify its sensitivity to isotropic LIV coefficients.